Categories

 Herman Melville, Moby Dick (emphasis mine)

-It’s a good primer to the practical aspects of mindfulness without the hippy dippy trippy naval gazing.
-If all you got out of it is some parasympathetic dominant down time, it would be well worth it.
+It’s a good primer for the practical aspects of mindfulness without the hippy-dippy-trippy naval-gazing.
+If all you get out of it is some parasympathetic-dominant downtime, it would be well worth it.
+It is the perfect accompaniment to Gilmartin’s book.

 The Elements of Style, 4th Edition

-Writing any well is hard.
+Writing anything ‘well’ is hard.
 Writing law enforcement reports can be doubly so.
-Here you will need to present the fact pattern and evidence in such a way to convince others that your your action was the best course.
+Ten years as an FTO, and 14 years of reviewing probable cause statements and incident reports of non-commissioned officers* has taught me that.
+In law enforcement and investigation reports, you will need to present the fact pattern and evidence in such a way as to convince others that your actions were the best course.

 Done well you use all three modes of persuasion: